yagmuronder/Messaging-App-Java/README.md

-# CS180-Project-5-IMPROVEDSocialPlatform
+# CS180-Project-5- Improved SocialPlatform
 ## Submission
 Yagmur Onder - Submitted Report on Brightspace.

 Mahad Faruqi - Submitted Vocareum workspace.

 ## Overview
-### The core target of project Social Platform (Option 3) is to create a Java program that permits different users to message each other.
+### Like the project 4, the core target of project Improved SocialPlatform (Option 3) is to create a Java program that permits different users to message each other with fully covered Graphic User Interface(GUI) and Internet IO.
 Users have the option to message 1 or more users, edit their account, edit their conversations, import a conversation or exit the program.
 File Input/Output techniques are also utilized widely to make sure data can persist even when the program shuts down or the user(s) is offline.
 As a social platform, each user who has existing account can message different accounts on the platform (identified as their friend list) or edit a message that has already been sent.

-### For organization and readability of the project, there are 6 classes ()
+### For organization and readability of the project, there are 7 classes: Utils, Message, Messenger Server, GUI, DuplicateUserException, MessengerClient and User.